||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Ravana,” Fenris said.
 “Your daddy is going to fly us away from here.”

 “You named your daughter after the Ramayana demon king?” asked the Maharani, eyeing Quirinus with surprise.
 “Or does it mean something else back in Sydney?”

-"I'm from Perth," Quirinus said coldly, as his daughter came to his side.
-"And it's pronounced Ravana," he added, elongating and softening the trailing vowels of her name to rebuke Fenris for his own harsh staccato pronunciation.
+“I’m from Perth,” Quirinus retorted, as his daughter came to his side.
+“And it’s pronounced Ravana,” he added, elongating and softening the trailing vowels of her name to rebuke Fenris for his own harsh staccato pronunciation.

-"Her name?
-It's a long story," Fenris said knowingly.
-The black bundle in the girl's arms unexpectedly had resolved into a cat and he was once again reminded of his strange encounter with Athene, though the stiff-limbed posture of the creature in Ravana's grip suggested it was no more than an electric pet.
-"One I am sure Captain Quirinus would not care to share at this juncture.
-Evidence of fraternisation with the deposed regime may well lead to himself and his daughter earning arrest warrants of their own."
+“Her name?
+It’s a long story,” Fenris said knowingly.
+The black bundle in the girl’s arms had unexpectedly resolved into a cat, reminding him of his strange encounter with Athene, though the stiff-limbed posture of the creature in Ravana’s grip suggested it was no more than an electric pet.
+“One I am sure Captain Quirinus would not care to share at this juncture.
+Evidence of fraternisation with the deposed regime may well lead to himself and his daughter earning arrest warrants of their own.”

 “It’s not nice to point guns at people,” remarked Ravana, staring wide-eyed at the pistol in Fenris’ hand.
 “Are you a policeman?”